thatsmedhanashri/advanced-angular/angular-concepts/README.md

 ## Added angular material
 npx ng add @angular/material
-Implemented by Google, it is UI library which includes multiple in-build components easy to use.
+Implemented by Google, it is UI library which includes multiple in-built components easy to use.
 Responsive - compatible with android, ios, tablets, laptops We can customise it rewriting the css